-A study of the properties and graphs of trigonometric, circular, and inverse functions; solution of triangles; identities; solution of trigonometric equations; conic sections; polar coordinates; parametric equations.
-(FS)

-Prerequisite: C or better in Math 135 or equivalent.
+Math 140 covers the concepts of trigonometry and analytic geometry needed for the study of Calculus.
+The topics include: the properties and graphs of trigonometric, circular, and inverse functions; solution of triangles; identities; solution of trigonometric equations; conic sections; polar coordinates; and parametric equations.
+(FS) Prerequisite: Any one of the following, or an articulated equivalent, within the past two years: C or better in Math 135 OR qualifying placement test score (71 or higher in the COMPASS College Algebra placement domain).